YunoHost-Apps/duniter_ynh/README.md

 The package is **in progress**.
 Currently, it:

-- Install Duniter ≥ 0.20.0
+- Install Duniter ≥ 0.22.0a7
 - Configure
 - Synchronize
 - Start

 Extra features:

-- Will come soon: graphical interface to manage the node.
+- Graphical interface to manage the node.
-- Path access through a proxy_pass instead through the port cause it failed.
+- Path access on `https://duniter.domain.tld/api` to the node API and not through the port because it fail.
 - Duniter logs are displayed on the YunoHost admin interface

 ## License